donmaleek/Hama/README.md

 # Hama Bwana

 **Hama Bwana** is a property rental platform that allows users to register, log in, post rentals, and search for available houses on a map.
-It is built with a modern tech stack using React for the frontend, Node.js with Express for the backend, and MongoDB/MySQL for the database.
+It is built with a modern tech stack using React for the frontend, Node.js with Express for the backend, and MySQL for the database.

 ![Hama Bwana Banner](./frontend/src/assets/logo1.png)